evancohen/smart-mirror/README.md

 ##### Try it before you buy it:
 Not really, it's totally free.
 Check it out: [https://evancohen.github.io/smart-mirror/](https://evancohen.github.io/smart-mirror/).
 Note that there is some missing config information on the GitHub.
 I have hesitations about checking in an API key...
-So until I decide to asdf and check it in weather wont work.
+So until I decide to *asdf* and check it in, weather wont work.

 ##### More info to come soon!